Traffik (film): Plot

-Brea (Paula Patton) is a journalist for the Sacramento Post, who is upset to find that a rival journalist is covering a major scandal story that she had been trying to get published for months.
-Brea confronts her boss, Carl (William Fichtner), who says her story is just a fluff piece and threatens to fire her.
+Sacramento Post journalist Brea is upset to find that a rival journalist is covering a major story that she had been trying to get published for months.
+Brea confronts her boss, Carl, who says her story is just a fluff piece and threatens to fire her.

-Brea goes out for a birthday dinner with her boyfriend John (Omar Epps) and their friends Darren (Laz Alonso) and Malia (Roselyn Sanchez).
-Darren ruins a surprise that John has planned for Brea: to take her on a romantic getaway in the California mountains.
-The ladies then go to the bathroom and Brea tells Malia she thinks John might propose while they are away, but says she is not ready for that yet.
+Brea goes out for a birthday dinner with her boyfriend John and their friends Darren and Malia.
+John plans to take Brea on a romantic getaway to a secluded house that Darren owns in the mountains, where he plans on proposing to her.

-John surprises Brea with a car he built in his shop as they head off on their vacation.
-They stop at a gas station where Brea meets a scared-looking woman named Cara (Dawn Olivieri).
-She says to Brea "Sure feels a lot like the Fourth of July, doesn't it?" before an angry biker guy interrupts and orders Cara to hurry up so they can leave.
-Outside, another biker from the group is bugging John.
-John tells him he does not want trouble, leading the biker to spit on his car.
-John responds by punching him in the face and the biker then pulls out a knife.
-As Brea rushes over, Sheriff Marnes (Missi Pyle) intervenes and tells the bikers to stay away.
+Heading off on their vacation, John and Brea stop at a gas station where she meets Cara, a scared-looking woman.
+Cara mentions the Fourth of July before an angry biker interrupts and orders her to hurry so they can leave.
+Outside, another biker is harassing John, who responds by punching him in the face.
+The biker then pulls out a knife but Sheriff Marnes intervenes and tells the bikers to stay away.

-Moments later on the road, one of the bikers starts to follow John and Brea, demanding they pull over.
-John speeds up then stops suddenly to cause the biker to swerve off the road and roll down a hill.
-Back at the gas station, the bikers' leader, Red (Luke Goss), chastises his group for drawing attention to themselves and failing to get their hands on Brea.
+Later on the road, one of the bikers starts following John and Brea, demanding they pull over.
+John speeds up then stops to cause the biker to swerve off the road and roll down a hill.
+Back at the gas station, the bikers' leader, Red, chastises his group for drawing attention to themselves and failing to capture Brea.